mochen4/meepdocker/README.md

-Uses repo2docker to creates meep docker image and push to DockerHub.
+Use repo2docker to create meep docker image and push to DockerHub.